ShankaradityaNS/alzheimeye/alz/Readme.txt

 The email account through which the msg is being sent should have adequate permissions and enabling less secure app functionality

+The ppt is given as hackcbs.ppt pls have a look!

+go through the proj.mp4 for further instructions